ami-iit/adam/docs/source/quickstart/pytorch_batched.rst

 The following example shows how to call an instance of the ``adam.pytorch.KinDynComputationsBatch`` class and use it to compute the mass matrix and forward dynamics of a floating-base robot.

 .. note::
-    The first time you run a function from this module, it will take a bit longer to execute as they are being compiled by Jax.
+    The first time you run a function from this module, it will take a bit longer to execute as they are being compiled by JAX.

 .. code-block:: python